facebookarchive/duckling_old/README.md

 - Use the widget in this page, and leaving some feedback when the result is not good.
 - One step further: If you notice something that does not work, you can add it in the corpus and submit a pull request.
 - One step further (we'll send you a T-Shirt): Add it in the corpus AND add/modify the rules to make it pass.
-- One step further (we'll invite you for a beer, at least!): Extend Picsou to new domains and/or new languages.
+- One step further (we'll invite you for a beer, at least!): Extend Duckling to new domains and/or new languages.

 # FAQ